cjdelisle/cjdns/rfcs/Whitepaper.md

 the "redundant route" may be resolved.

-Since label space is most efficiently used when a switch's largest discriminator is closest in size to it's smallest discriminator, renumbering interfaces is encouraged, especially right after start up when all interfaces have just been registered.
+Since label space is most efficiently used when a switch's largest discriminator is closest in size to its smallest discriminator, renumbering interfaces is encouraged, especially right after start up when all interfaces have just been registered.
 However, switches SHOULD NOT re-number more than necessary as it breaks existing routes which run through them.

-## The Router
+### The Router

 A router has 3 functions, it periodically searches for things, responds to searches, and forwards packets.
 When a router responds to a search, it responds